LedgerHQ/app-openpgp/README.md

 ### On screen reset

 The application can be reset as if it was fresh installed.
-In settings, choose reset and confirm.
+In settings, choose *Reset* and confirm.

 ## Quick start guide